 Let’s talk about health food for a moment.
 This will be a short article.
-Did you know that just because the package says “healthy”, it does not necessarily mean it is?
+Did you know that just because the package says “healthy” does not necessarily mean it is?
 There are a lot of questions to be asked when it comes to health food.
-With all the claims out there, it’s hard to tell what is truth and what is fiction.
-What you need to remember is that processed food is still processed food; regardless of what the package says.
-Processed “Low-Fat” and “Fat-Free” foods are actually part of the problem we face today because so many are lulled into a false sense of wise decision-making but end up hurting their health even more as a result.
+With all the claims out there, it’s hard to tell what is truth and fiction.
+You need to remember that processed food is still processed food, regardless of what the package says.
+Processed “Low-Fat” and “Fat-Free” foods are part of the problem we face today because so many are lulled into a false sense of wise decision-making but end up hurting their health even more.

 The best advice I could give on this topic would be as follows: if it says “low-fat” or “fat-free” on a package, you should simply stay away.
-This is because it is more than likely highly processed and loaded with sugar – which of course is not good for you.
+This is because it is more than likely highly processed and loaded with sugar – which is not good for you.
 Why would it have sugar?
-Many of these “health-foods” are stripped of certain fats.
+Many of these “health foods” are stripped of certain fats.
 These fats would have made the meal taste good.
 So to ensure these foods are palatable, they add sugar.

-Imagine for a moment that you bought something that tasted bad; would you buy it again?
+Imagine buying something that tasted bad; would you buy it again?
 Probably not.
-So the food manufacturers decided to make their foods taste good so you might buy it again.
+So the food manufacturers decided to make their foods taste good so you might buy them again.
 They stripped the fat out and replaced it with sugar.
-Unfortunately, that sugar is more than likely going to make you fatter than if you had just consumed the original fat.
+Unfortunately, that sugar will likely make you fatter than if you had just consumed the original fat.
 Define irony.
-Of course, it is also going to put your body in a state of inflammation.
+Of course, it will also put your body in a state of inflammation.

-The same could be said for quite a bit of the fruit juices found on the market as well.
+The same could be said for quite a bit of the fruit juices on the market.
 They are loaded with sugar and lack the necessary fiber.
-Sure, some have the pulp of the fruit, and this helps, but it is not NEAR as beneficial as consuming the real fruit.
-Furthermore, if you were to grab a bottle of your favorite fruit juice and compare it to a soda; you might be surprised to find similar levels of sugar between the two.
+Sure, some have the fruit’s pulp, which helps, but it is not NEAR as beneficial as consuming the real fruit.
+Furthermore, if you were to grab a bottle of your favorite fruit juice and compare it to a soda, you might be surprised to find similar sugar levels between the two.

 And what about these “health bars”?
 Have you ever looked at the ingredients?
 Can you recognize anything that even resembles actual food?
 These are usually highly processed bars filled with chemicals and highly refined ingredients.
-Even though it says “health” or “protein” or “diet”, does not necessarily mean it is good for you.
+Even though it says “health,” “protein,” or “diet,” it does not necessarily mean it is good for you.

 We should probably discuss breakfast cereals as well.
-These too are usually processed and full of sugar and grain.
-Some of these even say “low fat” or “whole grain”.
+These, too, are usually processed and full of sugar and grain.
+Some even say “low fat” or “whole grain.”
 But you should look at the ingredients on these as well.
-If you do, you might see a long list of enriched nutrients, refined grains, and sugars, and shockingly enough; artificial chemicals.
+If you do, you might see a long list of enriched nutrients, refined grains, sugars, and, shockingly enough, artificial chemicals.

 When it comes to healthy food, this is as simple as it gets.
-Real healthy foods do not come with claims or a list of ingredients you may have a hard time reading.
-By the way; if you cannot read it, you probably should not eat it.
+Real healthy foods do not come with claims or a list of ingredients you may have difficulty reading.
+By the way, if you cannot read it, you probably should not eat it.
 Real healthy foods are single-ingredient foods in their whole form.
-The simpler you can make your diet, the healthier you will end up being.
+The simpler you can make your diet, the healthier you will be.

 Did you enjoy this short article?
 You might also like another short article titled: Three Simple Things You Can Do For Better Health